Real-time Passive Acoustic Sensors

 Cabled hydrophone systems also provide continuous, near real-time acoustic data.
 Here, hydrophones are typically deployed in permanent or semi-permanent installations and are located in pelagic areas where marine animal surveys are otherwise rare.
 Examples of cabled hydrophone systems include the U.S. Navy’s Sound Surveillance System (SOSUS) and hydrophone arrays on U.S. Navy test ranges in the Bahamas (Atlantic Undersea Test and Evaluation Center (AUTEC)), southern California (Southern California Offshore Range (SCORE)), and Hawaii (Pacific Missile Range Facility (PMRF)).
 These systems typically have access restrictions due to their military or sensitive nature and their bandwith is often restricted to low frequencies due to the nature of the signals for which they were designed.
 Nongovernmental, cabled ocean observatories include a vast, integrated network of oceanographic sensors that measure physical, chemical, geological, and biological variables, including underwater acoustics, in the ocean and seafloor.
 These sophisticated observatories provide fast two-way communications between shore and a variety of oceanographic instruments, allowing scientific research to be conducted continually.
 These systems will allow for the real time monitoring and localization of marine animals, record continuously over broad frequency bandwiths, and have no restriction on data storage, access, or power supply.
 The observatories will also be networked, becoming part of the https://ioos.noaa.gov.

 Cabled ocean observatories include the ALOHA Observatory (ACO) 100 km (60 mi) north of Oahu, and the NEPTUNE/Regional Scale Nodes project along U.S. and Canadian Pacific coast.
 The ALOHA Observatory provides real-time oceanographic observations from a depth of about 4,800 m.
 In addition to ocean sounds, continuous observations of temperature, salinity, and ocean currents are obtained and shared in real time with the oceanographic community and the general public.
-The Regional Scales Nodes project, led by the University of Washington, will be the first U.S. regional cabled ocean observatory with nearly 900 km of cable across the Juan de Fuca tectonic plate in the Pacific Ocean.
-NEPTUNE Canada, led by the University of Victoria, is building the northern loop of the regional ocean observatory network in the northeast Pacific Ocean.
-Nodes, densely populated with oceanographic instruments and moorings, will be installed at various deep-sea and shallow coastal study sites in the Pacific to investigate phenomena such as ocean acidification, seismic activity, spreading centers, habitat characterization, and coastal upwelling, High bandwidth data and video imagery will be transmitted in real-time via the Internet and will be accessible to scientists, educators, students, and decision-makers around the world.
+The Regional Scales Nodes project, led by the University of Washington, was the first U.S. regional cabled ocean observatory with nearly 900 km of cable across the Juan de Fuca tectonic plate in the Pacific Ocean.
+The northern loop of the regional ocean observatory network in the northeast Pacific Ocean, NEPTUNE Canada, led and managed by the University of Victoria, includes nodes, densely populated with oceanographic instruments and moorings, which have been installed at various deep-sea and shallow coastal study sites in the Pacific to investigate phenomena such as ocean acidification, seismic activity, spreading centers, habitat characterization, and coastal upwelling.
+High bandwidth data and video imagery are transmitted in real-time via the Internet and are accessible to scientists, educators, students, and decision-makers around the world.

 Additional Links on DOSITS

-- How is sound used to study marine mammal distribution?
+- People and Sound > How is sound used to study marine mammal distribution?

 - European Network of Excellence (deep sea observatories)